lyubenblagoev/postfix-rest-server/README.md

 # REST server for Postfix

-REST server for the Postfix mail server configured with a database backend.
-Provides a REST endpoints for administering different aspects of your mail server like virtual domains, users, aliases, sender and recever BCCs, etc.
+REST API for the Postfix mail server.
+Uses virtual domains configuration with database beckend (using the database schema provided in the [postfix-database](https://github.com/lyubenblagoev/postfix-database) project.
+Provides a REST endpoints for administering different aspects of your mail server: virtual domains, users, aliases, automatic sender and recever BCC.

 Implemented in Java using Spring Boot().